-A BASIS Curriculum School education is a blend of the rigorous standards seen around the world with the ingenuity and creativity so often associated with American education.
-The result is that BASIS Curriculum School students are positioned at the very top in the world in critical thinking and problem solving in math, reading, and science, as shown in their performance on the OECD Test for Schools (based on PISA).
+The BASIS Curriculum blends rigorous worldwide standards with the ingenuity and creativity so often associated with American education.
+As a result, BASIS Curriculum students are positioned at the very top in the world as measured by their performance on the OECD Test for Schools (based on PISA).

-Students at BASIS Curriculum Schools tested above the highest-ranked school systems in the world, as well as above private school students in the United States, on the OECD Test for Schools (based on PISA).
+Students at BASIS Curriculum Schools outscore students around the globe, including students in the highest-ranked school systems in the world according to the OECD Test for Schools (based on PISA).

-BASIS Curriculum School students are not only some of the highest performing kids in the world, they are also the most satisfied with their teachers.
+BASIS Curriculum School students are not only the highest performing kids in the world, they are also among the most satisfied with their teachers.
 Educational systems worldwide were ranked based on student performance and the percentage of students who agree or strongly agree with the following statements: